stephencweiss/stephencharlesweiss.com/content/blog/2018-10-21/printing-articles-and-blogs-in-2018.md

 I came across a pretty simple solution though: the reader view.
 Reader view comes built into Safari, Firefox.
 On Chrome, you will need an extension - I’ve been using [Reader View](https://chrome.google.com/webstore/detail/reader-view/ecabifbgmdmgdllomnfinbmaellmclnh/related?hl=en) and enjoy it so far.

-By stripping away “clutter”, these methods create clean webpages that are much simpler to print, emphasize the text, not the page styling.
+By stripping away "clutter", these methods create clean webpages that are much simpler to print, emphasize the text, not the page styling.
 It also means a much nicer layout for printing - wider margins, readable font sizes (because you don't need to resize the page), etc.

 # The steps: